General Expectations and Information

 Standard Meeting Room

-Medeba will provide your group with their own private meeting room.
+Medeba will provide your group with their own multipurpose, dedicated meeting room.
 Each meeting room is supplied with seating.
 Other equipment can be requested as per your contract.

 Our primary meeting rooms, the Lodge, Hub, and Junction, each have a 6-channel amp and two speakers.
 Microphones, projectors, and DVD players may be requested, as per your contract.